varunmedi/counterfeit-ic-detection/README.md

 ## Overview

-Counterfeit Integrated Circuits (ICs) (ICs) pose a significant threat to industries such as electronics manufacturing, telecommunications, and aerospace, potentially resulting in unreliable products, increased costs, and even safety hazards.
+Counterfeit Integrated Circuits (ICs) pose a significant threat to industries such as electronics manufacturing, telecommunications, and aerospace, potentially resulting in unreliable products, increased costs, and even safety hazards.
 This project presents a comprehensive deep learning-based approach for detecting counterfeit ICs using Convolutional Neural Networks (CNNs).
 The solution leverages image-based analysis, data augmentation, and custom model design to achieve high detection performance even on relatively small datasets.

 ---